-Uncompromised safety is a core value of Westmoreland Coal Company.
+Uncompromised safety is a core value of Westmoreland Mining LLC.
 We use a grass roots approach, encouraging and promoting employee involvement with input from all employees; we feel employee involvement is a pillar of our safety excellence.
 We stress that all employees are responsible for safety, their personal safety as well as the safety of one’s co-worker.
 We have in place comprehensive safety programs and systems, extensive safety and skills training, regular safety audits and inspections, mine rescue training, and supervisory leadership training.
 Recording, reporting, and investigation protocols are in place for all accidents, incidents, losses and near misses to avoid reoccurrence and eliminate potential hazards.
 We couple all these measures with total vigilance in following regulatory standards, which is the backbone of our strong safety culture enjoyed by our employees, contractors, vendors, and all visiting our operations.

 Beulah Mine – Lowest Accident Incident Rate in the Lignite Industry